Visit visas to Pakistan, 11 other countries suspended by UAE

 New Delhi, Nov 19: The United Arab Emirates has temporarily suspended visas to visitors for Pakistan and 11 other countries until further notice.

 The news was confirmed by the Pakistani Foreign Office on Wednesday.
-Its was said that the decision was believed to be COVID-19 related.
+It was said that the decision was believed to be COVID-19 related.

 We have learned that the UAE has temporarily suspended the issuance of new visit visas until further announcement for 12 countries, including Pakistan," the country's Foreign Office spokesperson Zahid Hafeez Chaudhri said.